 The idea is that you tell the account what they want to hear, and then you worry about the inability to meet expectations later.
 This is particularly self-serving for sales because they not only do not have to worry about coming up with a solution before the transaction (and in fact, there was no right solution – this was a hard resource constraint).
 They aren’t involved in staffing or the implementation, and they don’t have to worry about “boiling the ocean” after the fact.

 At many SAP consulting companies boiling the ocean is considered planning to implement what is being sold.

 In most cases, when I see presentations on SAP, I am in the back of the room, thinking, “Wow, what a tremendous lie.”
 SAP consulting companies will frequently tell customers things that have been disproven seven years ago.

 Does Independent Consulting Advice Exist Outside of SAP?

 There might be independent advice available outside of SAP.
 But it would have to be evaluated.
 Independent should never be assumed because it is stated.
 Independence must be proven as just about everyone declares their autonomy.
 In the same way that the cheesiest salespeople I have ever met in my life declare that they are “trusted advisors.”
-Really, how many salespeople out there think they are trusted advisors when they aren’t?
-Furthermore, how can you be a trusted advisor if your quota pushes you in the direction to sell the possible software or services to a customer?
+Really, how many salespeople out there think they have trusted advisors when they aren’t?
+Furthermore, how can you be a trusted advisor if your quota pushes you in the direction of selling the possible software or services to a customer?

-Trusted advisors are not trusted advisors because they claim to be.
+Trusted advisors have not trusted advisors because they claim to be.
 Someone must trust them for them to earn this accolade.

 The term “trusted advisor” gets our Golden Pinocchio Award.